Top Haircuts for Men With All Hair Types

 The Disconnected Undercut: Learn More About This Trending Hairstyle

 Unlike your fathers with their mustaches and sensible haircuts, you live in an age of ample styling options for men.
-One of the most appealing is the disconnected undercut hairstyle, a look that’s risen to serious popularity over the course of the last few years.
+One of the most appealing is the disconnected undercut hairstyle, a look that’s risen in popularity over the course of the last few years.
 Whether you love shaved sides or a hard part haircut, there's an option for you.

 If you’re ready to schedule a hair appointment, swapping your old style for something that’s both flattering and fresh, Schaefering is your new best friend.
 Read on for every detail about the disconnected undercut.

 First of all, Schaefering wants to correct the common misconception that “disconnected” implies this haircut is somehow broken or mismatched.
 Using two different techniques to cut the hair gives the stylist more freedom, creating a look that’s tapered to fit the head without sacrificing movement.

 In other words, this style is all about a long-on-top, short-on-the-sides aesthetic—like you’ve combined two haircuts into an extremely flattering Frankenstein’s monster of a hairstyle.
 If you’re a little worried about a cut that will look and feel too overdramatic for everyday wear, rest assured that the look is fully customizable.

 It enables the hair to collapse closer to the head and allows the hair to swing and have more energy while being tailored to the head’s shape.